 “Based on very conservative estimates we’ve done, we’re looking at odds of one in 100 million chance of collecting a blood donation containing the virus,” he says.

-In conclusion, there’s zero evidence COVID-19 can be transmitted by blood, and even so, at this point the odds of us collecting blood from an infected individual are at worst one in 100 million.
-So, there’s one less thing to worry about while you scrupulously wash your hands.
+In conclusion, there’s no evidence COVID-19 can be transmitted by blood, and even so, at this point the odds of us collecting blood from an infected individual are at worst one in 100 million.